rehanvipin/hello-world/README.md

 # hello-world
-My first repository, contains a program to solve the man goat wolf cabbage puzzle.
+My first repository.

+Some classics.
+As a bonus for coming here, check out speedy draw :smile: